grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-Now, it looks a bit messy, but given our toolset, this has to do.
-This Statement will now run and fail on the second assertion.
+Now, it may look a bit messy, but given my toolset, this has to do.
+This Statement will now turn false on the second assertion.
 Wait, the second?
 What about the first one?
-Well, the first assertion says that an exception should be rethrown, but methods in C# rethrow the exception by default (that's why typically I don't specify that something should rethrow an exception - I do it this time because otherwise it would not let me specify how `DataDispatch` uses a `Channel`).
-Thus, this behavior is implemented by doing nothing.
-Should we just acept it?
-No, we should not.
-Remember what I wrote in the first part - we need to see each assertion fail at least once.
+Well, the first assertion says that an exception should be rethrown and methods in C# rethrow the exception by default (that's why typically I don't specify that something should rethrow an exception -- I do it this time because otherwise it would not let me specify how `DataDispatch` uses a `Channel`).
+Thus, this behavior is implemented by not implementing anything.
+Should I just acept it and go on?
+Well, I don't want to.
+Remember what I wrote in the first part of the book -- we need to see each assertion fail at least once.
 An assertion that passes straight away is something we should be suspicious about.
-What we need to do now is to temporary break the behavior and see the failure.
-We can do that (at least) in two ways:
+What I need to do now is to temporary break the behavior and see the failure.
+I can do that in (at least) two ways:

 1. By going to the Statement and commenting out the line that configures the `Channel` mock to throw an exception.
 1. By going to the production code and surrounding the `channel.Send(data)` statement with a try-catch block.

-Either way is fine with me, so I chose the first way.
-By commenting the mock configuration in the Statement, I can now observe the assertion fail, because an exception was expected but none came out of the `dataDispatch.ApplyTo()` invocation.
-Now I'm ready the uncomment this line again, confident that my Statement describes this part of the behavior well and I can focus on the second assertion:
+Either way would do, but I typically prefer to change the production code and not alter my Statements, so I chose the second way.
+By wrapping the `Send()` invocation with `try` and empty `catch`, I can now observe the assertion fail, because an exception was expected but none came out of the `dataDispatch.ApplyTo()` invocation.
+Now I'm ready to undo my last change, confident that my Statement describes this part of the behavior well and I can focus on the second assertion, which is:

 ```csharp
 channel.Received(1).Close();